Lsp

 {handlers} (table<string,function>) Map of language server method names to lsp-handler

 {commands} (table<string,fun(command: lsp.Command, ctx: table)>) Table that maps string of clientside commands to user-defined functions.
-Commands passed to start_client take precedence over the global command registry.
+Commands passed to start() take precedence over the global command registry.
 Each key must be a unique command name, and the value is a function which is called if any LSP action (code action, code lenses, ...) triggers the command.

 {name} (string, default: client-id) Name in log messages.

-{offset_encoding} ('utf-8'|'utf-16'|'utf-32') The encoding that the LSP server expects.
+{offset_encoding} ('utf-8'|'utf-16'|'utf-32') Called "position encoding" in LSP spec, the encoding that the LSP server expects.
 Client does not verify this is correct.

 {on_error} (fun(code: integer, err: string)) Callback invoked when the client operation throws an error. code is a number describing the error.
 Other arguments may be passed depending on the error kind.
 See vim.lsp.rpc.client_errors for possible errors.
 Use vim.lsp.rpc.client_errors[code] to get human-friendly name.

-{before_init} (fun(params: lsp.InitializeParams, config: vim.lsp.ClientConfig)) Callback invoked before the LSP "initialize" phase, where params contains the parameters being sent to the server and config is the config that was passed to vim.lsp.start_client().
+{before_init} (fun(params: lsp.InitializeParams, config: vim.lsp.ClientConfig)) Callback invoked before the LSP "initialize" phase, where params contains the parameters being sent to the server and config is the config that was passed to vim.lsp.start().
 You can use this to modify parameters before they are sent.

 {on_init} (elem_or_list<fun(client: vim.lsp.Client, initialize_result: lsp.InitializeResult)>) Callback invoked after LSP "initialize", where result is a table of capabilities and anything else the server may send.
 For example, clangd sends initialize_result.offsetEncoding if capabilities.offsetEncoding was sent to it.
 You can only modify the client.offset_encoding here before any notifications are sent.